MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/bulk-create-publish-labels-using-powershell.md

 - MET150
 ms.custom:
 - seo-marvel-apr2020
-description: "Learn how to use PowerShell to create and publish retention labels from the command line, independently from the Microsoft Purview portal."
+description: "Learn how to use PowerShell to create and publish retention labels from the command line, independently from the Microsoft Purview compliance portal."
 ---

 # Create and publish retention labels by using PowerShell